evgenyneu/evgenii.com/app/blog/_posts/2015-03-29-testing-ui-in-android-studio.md

 ### TDD?

 Don't worry if it sounds scary and too scientific.
 It is actually very simple.
 All it means is writing tests *before* writing the app code.
-A aood thing is that it's easy to practice TDD for Android development.
+I think it's easy to bring TDD to Android development.
 All thanks to the excellent testing capabilities of the platform.

 ### I assume you already know